-When you’re not in a studio setting, you need a recorder that will let you record your conversation with your guests.
-Although you can use an iPhone to record, you’ll probably want more flexibility, such as the option to plug in a USB microphone.
+When you’re not in a studio setting, you need a recorder which will let you record your conversation with your guests.
+Although you can use an iPhone to record, you will probably want more flexibility, such as the option to plug in a USB microphone.

 Probably the most popular digital recorder out there is the Zoom H4N Pro.
-This recorder has four-channel recording and built-in stereo microphones to let you dialog back and forth with ease.
-The audio records directly onto an SD Card and the recorder comes with a USB interface.
+This recorder has four channel recording and built-in stereo microphones to let you dialog back and forth with ease.
+The audio records directly onto an SD Card and it comes with a USB interface.
 It’s also compatible with both Mac and PC.

-This Audio-Technica Dynamic microphone was designed for concerts and sporting events, so it can handle loud areas with ease.
+This microphone was designed for concerts and sporting events, so you know it can handle loud areas with ease.
 It has an extended handle, which makes it easier to hold or mount.
 It’s also durable, which is especially important as you head to the field to conduct interviews.
-Not only will it withstand the elements if you’re outdoors but it’ll also reduce handling and cable noises.
+Not only will it withstand the elements if you’re outdoors but it will also reduce handling and cable noises.

-If you’re heading out, you’ll need something to hold your audio files as you record.32GB should be sufficient for most podcasts.
-Don’t forget to get several SanDisks to use with your digital recorder.
+If you’re heading out, you’ll need something to record your audio on.
+Don’t forget to get several DanDisks to use with your digital recorder.
 I always opt for having more than enough.
-You don’t want a disk to fail you when you’re conducting an interview and not have a backup.
+You don’t want this piece of equipment to fail you when you’re conducting an interview.
+32GB should be sufficient for most podcasts.

 Podcasting Equipment Can Help You Rank Your Podcast